asifaly/adorable-broccoli-8f72c/src/pages/index.md

     subtitle: Have Fun Tinkering and Learn a bit too!
     content: >-
       **No coding, No App, No Screen Time**.
-Kids will use their *hands* working with batteries, motors, lights and sensors!.
-Will be more fun than having investors at your door.
+Kids will use their *hands* working with batteries, motors, lights and sensors!. **God Promise!** more fun than having investors at your door.
     actions:
       - label: Subscribe Now
         url: /pricing